-SDI-12 USB adapter connects an SDI-12 sensor to your PC/MAC/Linux/Raspberry Pi/Beagle Bone/MicroPythonDesigned by Liudr arduino and physics gadgets, Ships from United States of America
+SDI-12 USB adapter connects an SDI-12 sensor to your PC/MAC/Linux/Raspberry Pi/Beagle Bone/MicroPythonDesigned by Liudr arduino and physics gadgets in United States of America

 USB interface compatible with PC Win 7/10/Mac/Linux/Raspberry PI/Beagle Bone Black

 UART Serial interface for Arduino, MicroPython, Particle Electron boards at 5V/3.3V logic (choose option)

 Connects to SDI-12 sensors, expansion port for added features Free and open-source feature-reach Python data logging script for multiple sensors, sensing commands, and adapters